 Short North “Circus House” Dating Back to 1895 Headed to Sheriff Sale

-The famed Circus House, located at the corner of Dennison and Buttles Avenues in the Short North, is scheduled for auction on Wednesday, July 15th at 12:00 PM.
+The famed Circus House, located at the corner of Dennison and Buttles Avenues in the Short North, is scheduled for its second auction on Wednesday, July 15th at 12:00 PM.
+The first occurred on July 15, but the minimum bid of $933,334 was not met.
 Barry Baker of Ohio Real Estate Auctions will administer the sale of the 7,414 square foot mansion.
-The minimum bid is $933,334, not including a buyer’s premium of ten percent of the final sales price due to the auction house.
+A buyer’s premium of ten percent of the final sales price will be due to the auction house at closing.

 Built in 1895 and designed by Frank Packard, the home overlooks Goodale Park and features five bedroom, four baths, two half baths, a full basement, and a two-car detached garage.
 Weston Wolfe is the current owner of record.
 He paid $1,550,000 in December 2016.